Protective Order: Fact Sheet

 - Don’t delay in applying for a protective order.
 Apply right after the incident.
 Waiting will reduce your chances of getting a PO, because the threat of immediate danger has passed.

 It depends on the type of abuse (stalking, dating violence, sexual assault, family violence); the seriousness of the harm, if children were present, if an arrest was made, past violence, the likelihood of future violence, and other factors.
 PO’s for family violence usually last two years, but can be for any duration, including for life.
-Sexual assault PO’s usually last for life.
+Sexual assault and stalking PO’s can last for life.